kparkov/kvp/CV_english.md

 _C#, .NET MVC, MSSQL, JavaScript, Git_

-### Webshop for children's clothes, Ticket to Heaven

-**Developer**

-Maintenance and development of small new features in a TYPO3 based webshop.

-_PHP, TYPO3, MySQL, JavaScript, Ember.js, jQuery, Git_

-### TopDanmark

-**Developer / on-site consultant**

-Development of components for the self-service system on TopDanmarks website, in connection to a re-launch of the main website.
+### Website, Danish Meteorological Institute (DMI)

+**Software architect / lead developer / teacher**
+2011 - 2012

+New website based on TYPO3, and training of their development team for extending the functionality with TYPO3 extensions.

 _PHP, TYPO3, MySQL, JavaScript, jQuery, Git_

+### Web-platform, VUC

+**Software architect / lead developer**
+2011 - 2012

+Shared web platform for 11 VUC centers, and plugin development for educational planning and study administration.

+_PHP, TYPO3, MySQL, JavaScript, jQuery, Git_

 ### Website, Statens Museum for Kunst

 **Developer**
+2011 - 2013

 Development of components for events and exhibitions for the website.